 There are two routes to the master’s degree:

 All master's applicants are admitted to the course-based route.
 Once admitted, students will meet with their assigned Program Advisor to begin planning their coursework and overall program of study.
 Students may subsequently apply to be admitted to the thesis route in accordance with Department policy governing this procedure.
-The number of available places in the thesis-based route will be determined annually when the Department's enrollment target is set.
+See Grad Student Resources for further information on how to transfer from course-based to thesis-based.

 There is no residence requirement for either the course-based or thesis-based master's route.
 Both can be completed on a part-time basis.